sap-tutorials/Tutorials/tutorials/workzone-workshop1-access/workzone-workshop1-access.md

     ![Open work zone](2-open-work-zone.png)

-4. Enter your IAS log on credentials that were given to you by the instructor.
+4. Enter your log on credentials that were given to you by the instructor.

 SAP Work Zone opens displaying the Home Page that has already been configured for you.